FDA approves cheaper Botox rival to treat frown lines

 Botox was launched in 2002 and over the years it has evolved from a cosmetic injection to a treatment for migraines and bladder dysfunction, bringing in $3.58 billion in sales for Allergan in 2018.

-Alternatives to Botox such as anti-wrinkle injections like Nestle's Dysport or Merz Pharma's Xeomin have failed to achieve Botox's success as they are required to be taken more frequently.
+Alternatives to Botox such as anti-wrinkle injections like Nestle's Dysport or Merz Pharma's Xeomin have failed to achieve Botox's success.

 Newark, California-headquartered Revance Therapeutics is also developing a rival to Botox, which could have longer effect in treating wrinkles.